mcdevzofcZour/heckeruwu/README.md

 ### Operation

-Before executing commands, change the directory to the one where aPuppet is installed:
+Before executing commands, change the directory to the one where Headwind Remote is installed:

-    cd ~/apuppet-server
+    cd ~/remote-control

-The system is based on `docker-compose`, therefore you need to use docker-compose commands to start, restart, stop, and other aPuppet management actions.
+The system is based on `docker-compose`, therefore you need to use docker-compose commands to start, restart, stop, and other Headwind Remote management actions.

 View the running services and their states: